martenls/botkit/packages/botbuilder-adapter-twitter/readme.md

 ### BotBuilder Basics

-Alternately, developers may choose to use `FacebookAdapter` with BotBuilder.
+Alternately, developers may choose to use `TwitterAdapter` with BotBuilder.
 With BotBuilder, the adapter is used more directly with a webserver, and all incoming events are handled as [Activities](https://docs.microsoft.com/en-us/javascript/api/botframework-schema/activity?view=botbuilder-ts-latest).

 ```javascript
 const { TwitterAdapter, TwitterWebhookHelper, TwitterAPI } = require('botbuilder-adapter-twitter');